publishpress/library-wordpress-reviews/README.md

 ## How to use it

-If your plugin do not load composer's autoloader yet, you need to add the following code:
+If your plugin does not load the composer's autoloader yet, you need to add the following code:

 ```php
 <?php